PhasecoreX/docker-red-discordbot/README.md

 - `-e PUID=1000`: Specify the user Red-Discordbot will run as.
 All files it creates will be owned by this user on the host.
 - `-e PGID=1000`: Can also be specified if you want a specific group.
 If not specified, the PUID will be used as the group.

-After the initial setup, you can ctrl+c to kill Red-Discordbot.
+After this initial setup, add the bot to your server with the displayed URL.
+Once the bot joins, you are free to ctrl+c to kill Red-Discordbot.

 ## Subsequent Runs
 Once the initial setup is completed, you can run Red-Discordbot without `-it` or `--rm`.
 Just make sure you mount the same `/data` directory as before!
 ```
-docker run -v /local/folder/for/persistence:/data -e TZ=America/Detroit -e PUID=1000 phasecorex/red-discordbot
+docker run --name red-discordbot -d -v /local/folder/for/persistence:/data -e TZ=America/Detroit -e PUID=1000 phasecorex/red-discordbot
 ```
-Consider adding `-d` to run the container in background.

 You should see Red-Discordbot connect to the server that you set in the setup.

 Enjoy!

 ## Notes
 This image will run Red-Discordbot as a non-root user.
 This is great, until you want to install any cogs that depend on external libraries or pip packages.
 To get around this, the image will run Red-Discordbot in a python virtual environment.
 You can see this in the directory `/data/venv`.
 This allows for Red-Discordbot to install any package it wants as the non-root user.
 This also allows for Red-Discordbot to always be up-to-date when it first launches.

 Some pip packages will require external libraries, so some of the popular ones (the ones I need for my bot) are included.
-If you find that Red-Discordbot cannot install a popular cog, you can either let me know for including the package in this image, or you can extend this image, running pip3 to install your dependencies:
+If you find that Red-Discordbot cannot install a popular cog, you can either let me know for including the package in this image, or you can extend this image, running `apk add --no-cache` to install your dependencies:

 ```
 FROM phasecorex/red-discordbot